How Does LendingTree Get Paid?

 Here are some typical personal credit score requirements for a small business loan:

-• SBA business loan: Varies, but having a score of 680 or higher can improve your chances of approval.
-The SBA also uses the FICO Small Business Scoring Service (SBSS) for 7(a) loans.
-The current minimum score is 155.
+SBA business loan: While there’s no set credit score, it’s generally recommended to have a score of 680 or higher to improve your chances of approval.
+The SBA also uses the FICO Small Business Scoring Service (SBSS) for 7(a) loans, with the current minimum score being 155.

 Your lender may also consider your business credit score, generally measured on a 100-point scale.
 Scores below 50 are considered high risk, whereas scores of 80 or higher are more favorable.